RezaShahrestani/programme/legacy/javascript/javascript1/week2/homework.md

 ## Why should I even do this homework?

 Functions and conditions are some of the basic building blocks of javascript.
-Functions ensure that we dont repeat ourselves when writing code.
+Functions ensure that we don't repeat ourselves when writing code.
 Conditions ensures that we can handle different cases when programming.

 If you struggle to do this weeks homework there are a couple of things to do: